guotong1988/machine-auto-learning/README.md

 step-1, Unsupervised keywords extraction in all paragraphs.

-step-2, Find keywords in paragraphs.
+step-2, Find keywords in each paragraph.
 Paragraphs are the Answers.

 step-3, Use patterns to construct Questions from keywords.